notiflux/OpenCore-Configurator/README.md

 * Auto-add entries for ACPI files in OC/ACPI/Custom
 * Auto-add entries for kexts in OC/Kexts
 * Generate SMBIOS with macserial
+* EFI partition mounter

 #### Coming soon
 * convert clover config.plist into OC format
 * In-app updater (OCC and macserial)

+## Building
+When building this project, make sure you download the macserial binary (linked below) and put it in the root folder of the project.
+Then you can just run/archive the app from XCode.
+Note: This app is written in Swift 5, so you will need at least XCode 10.2.

 # Credits
 [vit9696](https://github.com/vit9696) for [OpenCore](https://github.com/acidanthera/OpenCorePkg) and [macserial](https://github.com/acidanthera/MacInfoPkg)